-The LIBRARY comment is a special comment used only by ISE when processing ESL text submodels, or function procedures.
+The LIBRARY comment is a special comment used by ESL-Studio when processing ESL text submodels, or function procedures.
 It is used to specify any standard library submodel, other submodel, procedure, or package, which is used by that module.
-It causes ISE to generate INCLUDE statements to incorporate the required modules.
+It causes ESL-Studio to generate INCLUDE statements to incorporate the required modules.